5 Queries

 click OK.

 Close the query.
-A dialog box asking whether the changes should be saved.
+A dialog box will ask whether the changes to the query design (i.e., changing its type to a make-table query) should be saved.

 click Yes.

-This is because the query type has been changed.
-This is also seen in the navigation pane under Queries.
+This prompt appears because the query type has been changed.
+This change is also reflected by the query’s icon in the Navigation Pane under Queries.

-The query icon in front of the query name indicates that it’s an action query:
+The query icon in front of the query name, , indicates it’s an action query:

-A crosstab query calculates a sum, average, or other aggregate function, and then groups the results in rows and columns.
-A cross table is similar to an Excel PivotTable report.
-A crosstab query is often easier to read than a regular select query with the same data.
-The overview is more compact by the horizontal and vertical alignment.
+A crosstab query calculates a sum, average, or other aggregate function, and then groups the results by two sets of values: one down the left side of the datasheet (row headings) and another across the top (column headings).
+A crosstab query is similar in structure to an Excel PivotTable report and is often easier to read than a regular select query displaying the same data because the overview is more compact due to its horizontal and vertical alignment.

 When you create a crosstab query, you specify which fields contain row headings, which field contains column headings, and which field contains values to summarize.
-For the row headings you can use multiple fields (maximum 3), but for the column heading values and the values to summarize you can use only one field.
-It’s also possible to use an expression for the row heading(s), the column heading(s), and to summarize values.
+You can use multiple fields for row headings (up to three), but only one field for column headings and one field for the values to summarize.
+It’s also possible to use an expression for the row heading(s), column heading(s), and the values to summarize.

-The easiest and fastest way to create a crosstab query is using the Crosstab Query Wizard.
-For more complex queries, you can often start with this Wizard, and then do the fine-tuning in the Design View.
+The easiest and fastest way to create a crosstab query is by using the Crosstab Query Wizard.
+For more complex queries, you can often start with this Wizard and then fine-tune the query in Design View.

-Calculate the number of customers by province and by region and show the result in a cross table.
+GOAL: Calculate the number of customers by province and by region, and show the result in a crosstab table.

-All the necessary data can be found in table Customers.
+ANALYSIS: All necessary data can be found in the Customers table.

 Task 5.11 File: candy365.accdb